Difference Between Bond Energy and Bond Dissociation Energy Enthalpy

 There is a single carbon molecule and four hydrogen molecules.
 The reaction involved is breaking CH4 into its individual five atoms.

-The eventual and average value of energy released is the bond energy and is 414KJ/mol.
+The eventual and average energy value released is the bond energy, which is 414KJ/mol.

 What is Bond Dissociation Energy Enthalpy?